 She's never seen the Fire Lord's son smile.

 The boy— young man?— looks directly at her and there is something in his gaze that unnerves her.
 'How did you find us here?' she demands, splashing several steps away from him.
-Her heart, beating out a military tattoo, hasn't recovered from the shock of his arrival.
+Her heart is beating out a military tattoo.
 How had he snuck up on her so silently in a place where her every footstep squelched and sloshed?

 Beside her, the water rises at her command; she watches the scarred face for a hint of fire.
 But he's barely moved.
-The smile, carefree and gentle, so out of place worn on this face.
+He's… smiling.
+It's carefree and gentle and so out of place worn on this face.

 Zuko raises his hand, palm open, his bare chest unprotected, exposed, reaching for her.
-Inviting, she thinks.
+Inviting.
 The same gesture she might extend to Aang when her encouragement is all that keeps him going or Sokka when their supplies run low and his stomach complains louder than his mouth.